About KSW Engineering

 The night chargehand was able to show that by checking 10% of features with the machine stopped he could safely take the part out – provided these dimensions were correct – and carry on machining the next item, completing his inspection report while machine is running.

-This subtle change in operator activity produced an immediate boost productivity, going from 34 per cent on day one to 47 per cent machine utilisation on day two and constant from that day onward.
+This subtle change in operator activity produced an immediate boost to night-shift productivity, going from 34 per cent on day one to 47 per cent machine utilisation on day two and constant from that day onward.

 The company has also noticed an additional boost to productivity.
 By levelling the playing field of the shop floor, and making performance measurable and visible, the FourJaw App has tapped into a competitive streak among operators resulting in even higher levels of machine uptime.